networknt/light-doc/content/en/tool/swagger-cli.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When editing swagger specification file, naturally we will be using yaml format as it is very easy to read and manipulate.
+When editing the swagger specification file, naturally we will be using yaml format as it is very easy to read and manipulate.
 Also, we might extract common definitions into separate files so that there is no duplications for multiple APIs.
 For the light-codegen, however, it requires one single swagger.json as model input.
 To generate a single json formatted specification file,